 Policy Advancement: Crafting specific policies that can be adopted by policymakers on your issue areas.

-Policy Research: Conducting surveys or focus groups to inform the policy debate.
+Policy Research: Conducting surveys or focus groups to inform the policy debate and developing research briefs to share your grassroots knowledge about how policy impacts local communities.

 Grassroots Advocacy: Launching a grassroots campaign to inform policymakers about how much your issues matter to their constituents.